krzwier/moby-dick/Readme.md

 This is because I made the choice to include the hyphen ('-') and apostrophe ('’') characters as word characters.
 This means that "whale" and "whale's" are counted separately, as are "carpet" and "carpet-bag".

-I built this project using IntelliJ IDEA CE.
-I used the Maven and JavaFX frameworks, both of which are new to me.
-(I fear that I don't have a firm grasp of the Maven directory structure conventions, so files may not be located in their conventional places.)
-I also used Tablesaw's Java wrappers for plotly.

 ## Executables